vykuang/nba-stats-streamlit/docs/model.md

 - `n_labels` >= 3: any fewer would be an underfit
 - Highest `silhouette_score`

+### Tips and tricks

+- If `mlflow` version has been upgraded, `mlflow db upgrade <db_uri>` is required for the newer mlflow to interact with the database file.
+  - Try to stick to the same version for a project, obviously.
+- `--default-artifact-root` is relative to the container running the mlflow runs, not relative to the mlflow tracking server.
+Attach volumes appropriately, to both the tracking server and the mlflow run container
+- `.log_model(artifact_path=...)` is very sticky, and difficult to change once the experiment name has been logged.
+I've had to remove both the .db and ./mlruns volume before my `.log_model` correctly updates to my specified artifact_path

 ## Visualizing the learned labels

 How to go about this.
 Seems like a manual process.
 Ah Lebron is group 0, and Bam is in 1?
 Does that make sense?